Language of God

 Due to Barry Setterfield’s ZPE (Zero Point Energy, the physical manifestation of Planck’s constant) the speed of light and electrons has decreased asymptotically since Creation.
 Light appears to have traveled 30% faster in Jesus day, 400 times faster in Abraham’s day, and ten million times faster prior to 3,000BC.

 Speed of light may be increasing as it encounters less ZPE at the outer edges of space.
-Just as light speeds up after it emerges from water, allow me to speculate that the nature of light may be such (otherwise, what is the energy source?) that it travels at a fixed speed except while ZPE, water, atmosphere, and space dust etc. hinders.
+Just as light speeds up after it emerges from water, allow me to speculate that the very nature of light may be such (otherwise, what is the energy source?) that it travels at a fixed speed except while ZPE, water, atmosphere, and space dust etc. hinders.

 Electrons bouncing erratically off ZPE on their orbital track, probably explains the “Uncertainty Principle” of quantum physics and the slowing.